mgeipel/deep-reinforcement-learning-project-3/README.md

     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

-more detailed instructions can be found at https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation.
+more detailed instructions can be found at https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet.

 ### Train an agent

 `Tennis.ipynb` contains the entry point to training an agent and loading a trained agent for evaluation.

-`Report.ipynb` documents the parameters of the double DQN used to train the agent.
+`Report.ipynb` documents the parameters of the DDPG used to train the agent.